Theatre and Dance Talent Applicants

 Step 1: Apply to Binghamton

-Step 2: Submit special talent form (Closed as of Jan.
+Step 2: Submit special talent form (deadline is Jan.
 15).
 Note: You'll need your username and password to log in.
 Your username is emailed to you after your application is received.

 Step 3: Upload the requirements below to your online status checker

 - Personal statement detailing why you are interested in exploring theater/dance at the University level and summarizing your theater/dance experience and training.